svalinn/DAGMC/doc/install/dependencies.rst

 completeness.
 If you would prefer to use a specific version instead of the master branch, e.g. version 4.9.2, use ``git checkout Version4.9.2`` instead.

-The following commands should be used to build MOAB.
+If you have followed the source install route, then the following commands should be used to build MOAB.
 Note that the ``--enable-dagmc`` configure option is required.
 ::

     $ cd bld